Advanced Solutions for Inflammation Research

 Why is Inflammatory Disease Research Important?

 For healthy individuals, the immune system effectively identifies unwelcome microorganisms and unhealthy cells to purge them from the host.
 However, for individuals suffering from an inflammatory disease, the immune system is malfunctioning and attacking healthy cells and tissues.
-There are hundreds of inflammatory diseases, some of the more commonly known ones include asthma, lupus, multiple sclerosis, rheumatoid arthritis, inflammatory bowel disease, Alzheimer’s disease, and multiple sclerosis.
+There are hundreds of inflammatory diseases, some of the more commonly known ones include asthma, lupus, rheumatoid arthritis, inflammatory bowel disease, Alzheimer’s disease, and multiple sclerosis.

 Cures for many of these diseases remain undiscovered, and better treatments to make the disease manageable and extend the patient’s longevity are needed.
 To make these discoveries possible, scientists need access to technologically advanced, powerful research solutions.